AlvaroErd/MarvelSuperHeroes/Metadata.md

 ## Short description

-Android application to to see the details of all the superheroes of the Marvel universe.
+An Android application to to see the details of all the superheroes of the Marvel universe.

 ## Full description